FedericoConcas/Website/content/home/experience.md

   date_start = "2014-03-01"
   date_end = "2017-07-01"
   description = """
-  Responsibilities include:

   * Evaluated return-on-investment and profit-loss projections
   * Compiled comprehensive lists describing product and service offerings
-  * Managed the complete redesign and launch of the company\'s website
+  * Managed the complete redesign and launch of the company's website
   * Created an official company page on Facebook, Twitter and Google+ to facilitate interaction with customers
   * Managed the in-house advertising program (business cards, posters, ...)
   """